reasonwithoutrestraint/site/Original/My moral understanding.md

 Challenges:

-1. Definitional features of normative thinking
+1. Normative Analysis
-2. Analyze normative statements
+    - Platitudes of normative thinking
-3. Formal characterization of normativity
+    - An analysis - Non-cognitive or cognitve?
+If cognitive, what sorts of beliefs?
-4. Truth conditions of normative statements
+    - Formal characterization for different normative domains
-5. Distinctive features of morality specifically
+2. Distinctive features of morality
-6. Fundamental moral principles
+3. Fundamental moral principles
-7. Political Theory
+4. Political Theory

 ## Metaethics